|Crew party, CYCA|

 There is no doubt there is pride at stake to be the first yacht out of the heads, and it was as exciting as a Formula 1 race watching the five maxis tack their way out of the harbour.
 Some found holes in the wind and others found unfavourable shifts in the winds direction.
 Black Jack won the battle and was the first to poke her nose out into the Tasman Sea.

-We kept a close eye on the tracker and the race for line honours seemed like Comanche's to loose.
+We kept a close eye on the tracker and the race for line honours seemed like Comanche's to lose.
 Then under the cover of darkness, on Friday 28th December, Wild Oats XI found her way into the lead and at 8:07am she took line honours for the 9th time in her chequered career.

 |Black Jack in Sydney Harbour|